To pass the Bechdel Test:

 In 1968, Leigh Taylor-Young baked Peter Sellers brownies in I Love You Alice B. Toklas, and actresses Jo Van Fleet and Joyce Van Patten inadvertently get baked in the film.
 But the story is entirely told from a male perspective, with pot a loosener for women getting sexy, or silly.
 The same is true for Woody Allen's Annie Hall (1977) and subsequent Allen films, like A Rainy Day in New York.

-In 1969, Natalie Wood and Dyan Cannon got in on the pot-smoking in Bob & Carol & Ted & Alice but they don't have much fun with it, nor do they relate to each other.
 In 1970, Ruth Gordon played an 80-year-old woman who opens up her young, troubled (male) friend with the aid of a hookah in Harold and Maude, and Barbra Streisand tells an uptight George Segal, "Now I'm going to make you happy" as she lights a joint to share with him in The Owl and the Pussycat.
 But neither character smokes with another woman.

 In 1978 Jamie Lee Curtis briefly shares a joint with Nancy Kyes in Halloween (but then they pay).
 Also in '78, Karen Allen puffs in Animal House with a group of college boys and her (male) professor.
 This is typical of many films, as detailed in the Changes documentary, that focus on men and have only a single female character, usually someone's girlfriend.
 Allen later puffs in a tub in Scrooged, where she saves Bill Murray's sorry soul, while focusing on him instead of herself, much like Gordon and Streisand's characters.

-starting with the "old fashioned ladies pot party" that office workers played by Lily Tomlin, Jane Fonda, and Dolly Parton have in 9-5 (1980).
+Finally, starting in 1980, I found a some films and shows that pass my test, starting with the "old fashioned ladies pot party" that office workers played by Lily Tomlin, Jane Fonda, and Dolly Parton have in 9-5 (1980).
 In that breakthrough film, the women raise their consciousness and take action to improve their lives, something that is the subject of a second Netflix documentary, 9to5: The Story of a Movement.

 There were a few other female bonding moments involving weed in movies in 1983.
 Debra Winger as Emma and pal Patsy (Lisa Hart Carroll) toke up the night before Emma's wedding in Terms of Endearment.
-JoBeth Williams tokes along with Mary Kay Place, Gwen Close and their male friends in The Big Chill, and Meryl Streep as Karen Silkwood passes a joint to Cher in Silkwood
+JoBeth Williams tokes along with Mary Kay Place, Gwen Close and their male friends in The Big Chill, and Meryl Streep as Karen Silkwood passes a joint to Cher in Silkwood.

 In 1985 Molly Ringwald bonds with The Breakfast Club gang with the aid of a joint, but she and female co-star Ally Sheedy don't smoke together.
 Madonna turns on a New Jersey spa salesman in Desperately Seeking Susan, but she doesn't get to enjoy it with Rosanna Arquette, her co-star.
 In 1986 Kathleen Turner goes back in time to high school in Peggy Sue Got Married and smokes reefer with the town beatnik (but not her female high school chums).
 Susan Sarandon, Michelle Pfeiffer, and Cher smoke pot with the devilish Jack Nicholson in The Witches of Eastwick, but it's more like an male-fantasy orgy than a pot party.
-In 1988, Sarandon plays the philosophical pot smoker Annie Savoy in Bull Durham, who smokes alone or with Kevin Costner only.

 In the 90s, Milla Jovovich plays with a lighter in the dopey Dazed and Confused, where the boys smoke pot together and the girls mostly only get in on the hazing.
 Liv Tyler and Rachel Weisz toke in Stealing Beauty (1996), but not together.
 Bridget Fonda's rotten character tokes alone in a bikini in Jackie Brown in 1997, the year Candice Bergen as TV's Murphy Brown uses medical marijuana.